abilandz/NAT3054/Lecture_3/make.md

 ### 4. References <a name="references"></a>
 * _"UNIX A History and a Memoir"_, Brian Kernighan
   * Section TBI 20250909: Regular expressions
-* Online resource on shared libraries: https://www.cprogramming.com/tutorial/shared-libraries-linux-gcc.html  TBI 20250519 improve this link
+* Online resources on shared libraries can be found at this [link](https://www.cprogramming.com/tutorial/shared-libraries-linux-gcc.html )